 Important!
-The rules that must be followed when connecting a MultiFlex Combination I/O board to a transformer are different depending on whether you have a "new style" MultiFlex board with an isolated power supply (all MultiFlex boards shipped after November 1, 2002) or an "old style" MultiFlex board (all MultiFlex boards shipped before November 1, 2002).
+The rules that must be followed when connecting a MultiFlex Combination I/O board to a transformer are different depending on whether you have a "new style" MultiFlex board with an

 A new-style MultiFlex Combination I/O board has a green power LED located next to the 24VAC connection terminal in the upper right corner of the circuit board (see Figure 2-5 for reference).